abdul-moiz1/PEF/replit.md

 The frontend uses React with TypeScript and Vite, leveraging `shadcn/ui` (built on Radix UI and Tailwind CSS) for components, `Wouter` for routing, and `TanStack Query` for server state management.
 It features a navy blue, light blue, and orange/gold color palette, Inter/Open Sans and Montserrat typography, and a responsive, mobile-first design.
 Multi-language support (English, Arabic, Urdu) is planned.

 ### Backend
 The backend is built with Express.js on Node.js with TypeScript, providing a RESTful API.
-It uses an abstracted storage interface currently implemented with Firestore for data persistence.
-Session management infrastructure with `connect-pg-simple` for PostgreSQL is in place.
+It uses an abstracted storage interface implemented with Firebase/Firestore for data persistence.

 ### Data
-Neon Serverless PostgreSQL is used with Drizzle ORM for type-safe queries and migrations.
-The schema includes a `users` table and is designed for shared client-server use.
-Drizzle-Zod provides runtime validation.
-The system supports multi-role profiles and role-specific data, with future expansion for opportunity listings, member directories, and admin approval workflows.
+Firebase Firestore is the primary database for all data storage.
+Drizzle ORM and Drizzle-Zod are used for TypeScript type definitions and Zod schema validation (not for actual database queries).
+The schema in `shared/schema.ts` defines types for users, profiles, opportunities, and more.
+The system supports multi-role profiles and role-specific data.

 ### Centralized Location Management
 A comprehensive country-city management system allows admins to enable/disable countries and cities, edit display names, add new cities, and seed initial country data.
 Public API endpoints (`/api/locations/countries`, `/api/locations/countries/:countryId/cities`) provide data for dropdowns.
 The admin UI is at `/admin/locations`.